top of page

 During the early 2000s, one of her elders began to strongly encourage her to start sharing with her community what the Grandmothers in Spirit and he had taught her.
 In July 2006, she was invited by Arizona Western College in Yuma, Arizona, to teach a course on the Native healing ways of the United States and Mexico.
 Following traditional protocols, Grace approached local Kwatsan elders for permission to bring her medicine to their traditional territory.
 After receiving their blessings, she accepted AWC's invitation to become an adjunct professor and began teaching the course "Exploring Native American Medicine Ways: Learning from, and honoring, Indigenous Healing Traditions."

-As part of her community responsibilities, she has been asked to participate in baby blessing ceremonies, offer opening prayers for gatherings and social justice actions, provide spiritual assistance to persons during end-of-life transitions, perform house purification rituals, and facilitate family and community conflict resolution circles.
+As part of her community responsibilities, she has been asked to participate in baby blessing ceremonies, offer opening prayers for gatherings and social justice actions, provide spiritual assistance to persons during end-of-life transitions, perform house purification rituals, and facilitate family and community conflict transformation circles.

 In addition to her Curanderismo practice, Grace continues to have diverse roles in community building and social justice coalitions, helping organize grassroots advocacy groups.
 In 2013, Grace led a successful social media protest to stop the Disney Corporation from trademarking the Mexican holy days known as Dia de Muertos.
 She presented on Trauma From a Practitioner's Perspective and led the Cultural & Holistic Practitioners Team during the 2019 San Diego State University Native Truth and Healing California Genocide Conference.